DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 updated in the mbuf using ``rte_security_set_pkt_metadata()`` if ``RTE_ETH_TX_OFFLOAD_SEC_NEED_MDATA`` is set.

-For inline protocol offloaded ingress traffic, the application can register a pointer, ``userdata`` , in the security session.
-When the packet is received, ``rte_security_get_userdata()`` would return the userdata registered for the security session which processed the packet.

 .. note::

     In case of inline processed packets, ``RTE_SECURITY_DYNFIELD_NAME`` field